456 BCE: The convocation summoned by Ezra on intermarriage came to an end

 1969: Funeral services for Mrs. Zena Maisel Pollack, a graduate of the University of Nebraska and the administrative director of the Jewish Guild for the Blind are scheduled to be held this morning in Manhattan.

-1969: Birthdate of columnist Jonah Goldberg.
-His father is Jewish.
-His mother is Episcopalian.
+1969: Birthdate of columnist Jonah Goldberg whose father was Jewish and whose mother is Episcopalian.

 1970(13th of Adar II, 5730): Start reading Vayikra on Shabbat Zachor which will be followed by the reading of the Megillah in the evening.

 1970: Eighty-nine year old Somerset native George Eric Rowe Gedye who had served as a foreign correspondent for a dozen years in the 1920’s and 1930” and was the author the 1939 tome Betrayal in Central Europe which was highly critical of Prime Minister Chamberlain’s policy of appeasement and who provided an eyewitness of the “brutalities and persecutions” of Jews in Austria

 1971(24th of Adar, 5731): Eighty year old Peretz Bernstein, “of the signatories of the Israeli declaration of independence” and MK passed away today.